1993 Canadian federal election: Minor parties

 This election was also the last time that the Social Credit Party attempted to run candidates in an election.
 The party had been in headlong decline since losing its last Member of Parliament in 1980, and was now led by fundamentalist Christian preacher Ken Campbell.
 Campbell briefly changed the party's name to the "Christian Freedom Party" in an attempt to appeal to social conservatives.
 However, the party failed to nominate the minimum 50 candidates and was deregistered by Elections Canada.

 The satirical Rhinoceros Party was likewise deregistered after they declined to contest the election, in protest of new electoral laws that required parties to run 50 candidates at a cost of $1,000 per riding.
-Unlike the Socreds, however, the Rhinos would eventually reform in 2006, once the 50 candidate requirement had been dropped, and began contesting federal elections again beginning with the 2008 election.
+Unlike the Socreds, however, the Rhinos would eventually reform in 2006, once the 50-candidate requirement had been dropped, and began contesting federal elections again beginning with the 2008 election.

 Several unrecognized parties also contested the election, including the Canadian Party for Renewal (which was closely aligned with the Communist Party of Canada (Marxist–Leninist)).

 Candidates

-National results
+Results

 This election, like all previous Canadian elections, was conducted under a single-member plurality (or first past the post) system in which the country was carved into 295 electoral districts, or ridings, with each one electing one representative to the House of Commons.
 Those eligible to vote cast their ballot for a candidate in their electoral district and the candidate with the most votes in that district became that riding's Member of Parliament.
-The party that elects the most candidates forms the government by appointing its party leader as Prime Minister and its Members of Parliament to the Cabinet of Canada.
+The party that has the confidence of the House (i.e. that can rely on the votes of the most MPs) forms the government.
+By convention, its leader is appointed Prime Minister and its Members of Parliament to the Cabinet of Canada by the Governor General.

 For a complete list of MPs elected in the 1993 election, see 35th Canadian parliament.